Pradnesh23/credit-card-parser/README.md

    - Click the upload area to browse and select a PDF file

 2. **Process**: Click the "Parse Statement" button
-   - The AI will automatically detect the card issuer
+   - The system will automatically detect the card issuer
-   - Multiple OCR strategies will be tested
+   - Multiple OCR strategies will be tested (enhanced_pro, aggressive, comprehensive, light)
-   - Best results will be automatically selected
+   - Best results will be automatically selected based on quality scores

 3. **Review**: View the extracted information including:
    - Card details (issuer, last 4 digits)
    - Important dates (statement date, payment due date)
    - Financial summary (total balance, minimum payment)
    - Complete transaction list with categories
-   - Spending analysis by category
+   - Spending analysis by category (Food & Dining, Gas & Transportation, Shopping, Entertainment, Healthcare, Other)
    - OCR confidence scores and validation results

 4. **Export**: Download your data in multiple formats: